ennypitan/Ikojo/readme.md

 - Diverse Designs: Explore a vast collection of furniture designs, ranging from modern and contemporary to classic and timeless pieces.

-- Responsive Interface: Enjoy a seamless browsing experience across different devices with our responsive web design.
+- Responsive Interface: Enjoy a seamless mobile friendly browsing experience across different devices with our responsive web design.

 - Interactive Gallery: Immerse yourself in an interactive gallery that lets you visualize how each furniture piece can enhance your living spaces.